vikramhegde58/msk-components/README.md

 #### Step 1 : Fork this repository.

-Once you fork, git will create a copy of msk-components to your personal github space.
+Once you fork, git will create a copy of msk-ui to your personal github space.

 #### Step 2 : Clone your forked repo into your local machine